 This Tequila Sunrise is made with homemade grenadine which is much better than the store bought bottled stuff, and it’s so simple to make!

-However, I think the real inspiration for making this tequila sunrise is because I made homemade grenadine and now it was time to make a drink with it.
+I think the real inspiration for making this Tequila Sunrise is because I made homemade grenadine and now it was time to make a drink with it.
 Real grenadine is not that bright red, syrupy, overly sweet stuff you get in the store.
-Have you ever read the ingredients label?
-It’s basically high fructose corn syrup and chemicals.
 Real grenadine actually has fruit!
 As in pomegranates.
 Yes, I know it still has sugar.
 It’s basically a simple syrup made with pomegranate juice instead of water.
 And since pomegranates are naturally tart, you’re gonna have to use a bit of sugar.
 However, when you make your own grenadine you can control the amount of sugar you add.
 I like to think that since I’m using real pomegranate juice, that there’s some redeeming value to making it homemade and there’s nothing artificial in it!
 Homemade grenadine has a deep red color and really doesn’t taste anything like the bottle of store bought stuff.
 It’s much better!
 Try it on pancakes or ice cream.

 So back to the Tequila Sunrise.
 It’s basically orange juice, tequila and some grenadine.
 That’s it.
 I like to squeeze some lime juice in mine, but you don’t have to do that.
 The grenadine will sink to the bottom of the glass and with the graduation of color it’s suppose to look like a sunrise (or sunset?).
 You can give it a bit of a stir if you want it to mix more.